 18. Sausage sizzle

-For a truly local experience, you’ll want to keep an eye out for a sausage sizzle.
+For a truly local New Zealand cuisine, you’ll want to keep an eye out for a sausage sizzle.
 If you’re wondering what a sausage sizzle is it’s a BBQ with a lot of sausages on it, sizzling away, with onions also on the go.
 For a couple of dollars, you can get one wrapped in a slice of bread with as much tomato sauce of mustard as you like.

 You’ll usually spot them outside supermarkets and shops as part of a community fundraising event so it’s a great way to give back as well!

 19. Whitebait Fritters

 Mmm… Whitebait Fritters… New Zealand food doesn’t get much better than this!
 Whitebait is a little different in New Zealand compared to other countries where they are small herrings.
 Kiwi versions are much smaller (around 4cms) and are almost translucent and very delicate in taste.
 That makes them perfect for fritters which is the most common way to enjoy them.

 The West Coast of the South Island is whitebait country and Westport has its own Whitebait Festival which makes a great day out.

 Hopefully, that’s enough options to keep you busy during your adventures for your next trip to our beautiful country.
 We’re a people that take great pride in our food and cooking skills and we’re sure you’ll enjoy it just as much as everything else you do during your travels here!